simple-crypto/SCALib/README.rst

 providing efficient implementations of analysis methods widely used by the side-channel community and maintaining a flexible and simple interface.

 SCALE contains various features for side-channel analysis.
-Please read :ref:`the SCALE workflow<SCALE workflow>` for more details:
+Please read SCALE-workflow_ for more details:

 - Metrics: